ArtHitParade

 The Peugeot-Henry engine is so far ahead of its competitors that the organizers of Indianapolis, fearing that the war in Europe reduces the appeal of their event, commission an American manufacturer to build replicas.
 Through that following Peugeot is the precursor of all modern car engines.

 Two of these Peugeot cars survive.
-On November 11 in the house sale of the Bothwell collection near Los Angeles, Bonhams sells an L45 in an authenticity which is wonderful for a car of that time.
+On November 11, 2017, Bonhams sold an L45 in an authenticity which is pitstanding for a car of that time.
 Its chassis and engine are number 1 and the bodywork is original.
 Thanks to a progress in the technology of the tires it was timed at 165 km/h in 1949, an unprecedented speed for a car manufactured before the First World War.

-This L45 is estimated $ 3M, lot 408.
+This L45 was sold for $ 7.3M from a lower estimate of $ 3M, lot 408.
 It was filmed in operation by a spectator at the 2011 Goodwood Festival of Speed.
 This video is shared on YouTube.

 1914 #Peugeot L45 Grand Prix 2 Seater, Chassis no. 1, Engine no. 1 - #Bothwell Collection now online- Nov.
 11 in #LA https://t.co/OY1MaNkVhz pic.twitter.com/tJhZDARuQ3